 Listen carefully to the question and don't be afraid to ask for clarification if you do not understand the question.
 Take your time to collect your thoughts and think of the best example you can provide to fit the question before speaking.
 Keep to the point and try to be as specific as possible, but be yourself and act naturally.
 The interview board is there to help you provide a full picture of what you have achieved in the past and won't be trying to trick you in any way.
 It is recommended that you practice interviewing at home, either by yourself or with a friend or family member.

-For more information regarding OSCE competency-based interviewing, we recommend that you take a look at the following presentation available online:
+For more information regarding OSCE competency-based interviewing, we recommend that you watch the following webinar available online: